layilin/SP23-33852/glossary.md

 # Glossary

+This glossary contains definitions of key historical individuals, places, and plants mentioned in *The Sugar-Cane*.
+We include much of the same information in our footnotes to the poem, but it may be useful for the reader to see Grainger's reference points grouped together in this way.
+Grainger did mention a wide range of peoples, places, and plants, and he also mentioned many mythological or fictional characters and locations.
+We did not include the latter our lists, although it would be an interesting project to compare mythological and fictional references to historical ones.

+---
 ## Historical Individuals

 - Acosta (1539-1600).
 José de Acosta, a Jesuit theologian, philosopher, and missionary who traveled to and spent several years in Peru and Mexico.
 Chiefly known for his *Historia natural y moral de las Indias* (1590), one of the earliest and most comprehensive surveys of the Americas.